stashed/docs/docs/guides/auto-backup/workload.md

 **Verify BackupConfiguratoin:**

-If everything goes well, Stash should create a `BackupConfiguration` for our Deployment and the Phase of that `BackupConfiguration` should be `Ready`.
+If everything goes well, Stash should create a `BackupConfiguration` for our Deployment and the phase of that `BackupConfiguration` should be `Ready`.
 Verify that the `BackupConfiguration` has been created by the following command,

 ```bash
 $ kubectl get backupconfiguration -n demo